Follow the step-by-step guide in Let’s Begin.

 If you want to see a summary of the key semester dates for the next few years, see semester dates summary.

 We offer a range of units with different teaching and census dates than the standard semesters.
 You'll find links to some of these on the important dates website.
-If you can't find what you need, you should contact your Education Management Office.
+If you can't find what you need, please contact us for further assistance.

 The Web Enrolment System (WES) issues a transaction number for each successful change to your student record.
 You can view the number in WES and your student email.